MicrosoftDocs/win32/desktop-src/inputdev/about-keyboard-input.md

 ### Extended-Key Flag

 The extended-key flag indicates whether the keystroke message originated from one of the additional keys on the Enhanced 101/102-key keyboard.
 The extended keys consist of the ALT and CTRL keys on the right-hand side of the keyboard; the INS, DEL, HOME, END, PAGE UP, PAGE DOWN, and arrow keys in the clusters to the left of the numeric keypad; the NUM LOCK key; the BREAK (CTRL+PAUSE) key; the PRINT SCRN key; and the divide (/) and ENTER keys in the numeric keypad.
-Right-hand SHIFT key is not considered as extended-key but have a separate scan code instead.
+The right-hand SHIFT key is not considered an extended-key, it has a separate scan code instead.

 If specified, the scan code is consisting of a sequence of two bytes, where the 1st byte has 0xE0 value.